-History of the Texas Jewish Historical Society
+Creation of the Texas Jewish Historical Society

 (from an article by Rabbi Jimmy Kessler in the TJHS Magazine, February 2003)

 As a seventh grader in Pershing Junior High School in Houston, young Jimmy Kessler got his first lesson in the importance of preserving Texas Jewish history.
 Jimmy along with other Jewish students were absent from school for Yom Kippur and missed an important test in Texas History.
 The teacher gave all the absent Jewish students an “F”.
 Parents came to the school to ask why a failing grade.
 Jimmy remembered there was much back-and-forth discussion, but the comment that stuck with him was when the teacher said, “We Jews had to remember that we weren’t here in Texas – early on—and had nothing to do with Texas history.”
+That comment stuck with Jimmy Kessler for more than 40 years.

+As a first-year student at the Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio, Jimmy and his fellow rabbinical students were encouraged to check out the American Jewish Archives and its three walls of card catalogues, representing a collection of original materials from all over the world and reflecting some aspect of the American Jewish experience.
+When Jimmy checked the “Te” box for “Texas”, he found only two cards.
 As a third-year rabbinical student, Jimmy took an American Jewish History course taught by Rabbi Jacob Rader Marcus, father of the academic study of American Jewish History.
 Jimmy challenged Rabbi Marcus in one class when told “nothing of importance happened in American Jewish history before 1900 east of the Mississippi River.”
 Jimmy promised to prove Dr. Marcus wrong.

+It was about this time that Jimmy Kessler knew that Texas Jewish experience had to be collected and preserved, but any action was put on a back burner after his 1972 ordination and a stint as Hillel Director at UT Austin until 1975.
+His early attempts to preserve records ended in disappointment.
 In 1976, Rabbi Kessler was selected to lead Temple B’Nai Israel of Galveston.
 Galveston was a community that took its history seriously.
 It is the oldest extant Jewish Community in Texas and B’nai Israel is the oldest Reform congregation in the State.
 Moreover, Rabbi Henry Cohen, who had served B’nai Israel longer than any Rabbi, was well known for his role in the 1907-1914 Galveston Movement.

 After years of kvetching about this need to archive Jewish material, Harris L. Kempner cornered Rabbi Kessler and asked what he needed to make things happen.
 Rabbi Kessler suggested a statewide meeting of folk interested in the project would be a good start.
 Harris pulled out his checkbook and wrote a check for $3,000 to defray costs for such a meeting.